 Cabbage is a versatile, leafy vegetable that can be enjoyed cooked or raw.
 When served raw, has a crisp texture and a slightly sweet flavor while when cooked, it becomes more tender and takes on a mellower taste.

-Cabbage is often used as a slaw or in salads, but it can also be enjoyed as a side dish.
+Cabbage is often used as a slaw or in salads, but it can also be enjoyed as a vegetable side dish for chicken.
 When pairing it with chicken, it is best to choose a recipe that complements the flavors of both ingredients.
 For example, dishes that feature savory spices or bold sauces will pair well with the mellower taste of cooked cabbage.
 However, if you are serving chicken with a light sauce or dressing, raw cabbage would be a refreshing contrast.

 It is also an excellent source of Vitamins C and K, making it a healthy addition to any meal.
 Just make sure you look for heads that are heavy for their size and free from browning or wilting leaves.
 It can also be stored in the fridge for up to a week, so it is perfect for meal-prepping ahead of time.